Dynamic

 ECMAScript 6 vs TypeScript

-Developers should learn ES6 because it provides essential modern JavaScript features that improve productivity and code quality, such as arrow functions for concise syntax and classes for object-oriented programming meets typescript is widely used in the industry and worth learning.
+Developers should learn ES6 because it provides essential modern JavaScript features that improve productivity and code quality, such as arrow functions for concise syntax and classes for object-oriented programming meets use typescript when building large, maintainable applications where type safety reduces runtime errors and improves developer tooling, such as in enterprise web apps or complex node.
 Here's our take.

 🧊Nice Pick